 When you’re going through a difficult time, it may be hard to connect with your biblical community.
 You may feel like they don’t really understand what you’re experiencing, or that you’re an inconvenience to them when you’re not feeling or acting your best.
 However, God created us to dwell in a community, and His love, compassion, strength, and comfort are evidenced through the people He puts in your life.

 If you’re going through a difficulty, medical or not, consider the ways you can draw strength from your biblical community:

 It’s often hard to admit you need help—let alone accept it—from others who see your weakness.
 We want to convince ourselves and others that we can do everything that we need to do and, most certainly, take care of ourselves.

-God doesn’t ask us to take carry our burdens and trials alone, though.
+God doesn’t ask us to carry our burdens and trials alone, though.
 The Gospel story is all about Someone (Christ) stepping in to care for us when we could not, and saving us when we were powerless.
-This concept is reenacted as your Christian community surrounds you with support: By preparing a meal for you and your family, sitting and talking with you, helping you clean, or simply sending a message to say that they’re thinking of you.
+This concept is reenacted as your Christian community surrounds you with support: By preparing a meal for you and your family, sitting and talking with you, helping you clean, or simply sending a message to say they’re thinking of you.

 Draw strength from your community’s prayers